s-holst/kyupi/README.md

 for succeeding on the mission.

-* *Design the APIs for minimal documentation.* Documentation is the first thing that gets neglected if time is pressing and outdated documentation is often worse than no documentation at all.
+* *Design the APIs for minimal documentation.* Documentation is the first thing that gets neglected if time is pressing and out-dated documentation is often worse than no documentation at all.
 We consider APIs, which are full of surprises and require lengthy usage documentation badly designed.
-Instead, we like to have self-explaining classes and methods which are fool-proof to use with terse JavaDocs explaining behavior and side-effects not obvious to the user.
+Instead, we like to have self-explaining classes and methods which are fool-proof to use with minimal JavaDocs explaining behavior and side-effects not obvious to the user.

 * *Unit testing for code quality and as usage examples.* Testing is an important